ajwills72/rmip/docs/teacher_notes_covid.md

   into the same folder, and overwriting the original file (i.e. same file name).

-  a.
+    5.1.
 If you don't know how to produce a flattened PDF within your preferred PDF annotation tool, then use the Print to PDF functionality that is present on all major OS (Windows, Mac, Linux).
 PDF flattening is important, because not all devices can read PDFs properly unless they're flattened, and your document may give the appearance of having no comments on it.
 This is particularly a problem for Android / iOS smartphones and tablets, which quite a few students use as their primary device.

 6. Note that you do not assign an overall grade, this is done during moderation, although if you have suggested grades, feel free to tell me what